craduzz/craduzz/README.md

 ### Hi there,

-My name is Carlos Ruiz, im a Programmer and aspiring Technical artist.
+My name is Carlos Ruiz, I'm a Programmer and aspiring Technical artist.

 I love videogames, graphical programming and any sort of puzzle challenge.